 The aim of Shadow a Leader is to give Auckland secondary school students and AUT Faculty of Business, Economics and Law students the opportunity to follow a business leader for a day and to understand what it takes to succeed in the leader’s field of endeavour.

 Each team consists of a business leader, one secondary school student, and one AUT Faculty of Business, Economics and Law Student.

 Students are selected based on their leadership capabilities, potential and overall achievement.
 Secondary school business teachers and Heads of Department nominate their business students deserving of this initiative.
 AUT students bring their experience as tertiary students and expertise of their chosen areas of study to Shadow a Leader teams.
 They are charged with guiding their younger student team members.

 The Shadow a Leader day begins with breakfast at AUT for participating students and business leaders.
 A young keynote speaker delivers an inspiring address at the breakfast.

 After breakfast, the students follow their leader on their activities for the day.

-Year 13 or Young Enterprise Scheme students – express your interest to your business studies teacher or form teacher
+If you are a year 13 or Young Enterprise Scheme student, contact your business studies teacher or form teacher.